DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: DeepMartingale

 \subsubsection{Infinite-width neural network with RKBS treatment and random neural network}

-To rigorously establish our framework, we define our RanNN as an NN in which the parameters are random variables.
-Such networks have been investigated for computational purposes in \cite{DeepPrimalRandom}.
-Due to the nature of width randomness, we use an infinite-dimension RKBS approach \citep{RKBS2024}, where the metric and measurability of the parameter space are naturally derived.
+To rigorously formulate our framework, we define RanNNs as neural networks whose parameters are random variables.
+Such networks have also been investigated from a computational perspective in \citep{DeepPrimalRandom}.
+Due to the randomness in width, we adopt an infinite-dimensional RKBS approach \citep{BARTOLUCCI2023194,RKBS2024}, under which the metric structure and measurability of the parameter space arise naturally.
+All proofs in this subsection are deferred to the Appendix.